 Are you a fine artist interested in exhibiting at the Cultural Arts Center of Douglasville/ Douglas County?
 Send your artist statement, Gallery proposal, and images of your work to Program Coordinator Brittany Gilbert at firstname.lastname@example.org.
 Your work will be presented to the Gallery Committee for consideration in an exhibit over the next few years.
 Exhibits are planned up to three years in advance with attention to specific themes and can be subject to the organization by art forms.
 The Gallery Committee has the right to coordinate exhibits at CAC discretion, and a right to censorship of subject matter due to the nature of the gallery clientele and its attendees.
 Artists who are chosen for exhibitions must also note that the CAC has final approval of all artworks submitted.

-Support for CAC exhibits is generously donated by Georgia Council for the Arts
+Support for CAC exhibits is generously donated by the Georgia Council for the Arts